huang9185/jochen-koenemann/README.md

 Run the script `build.sh` to build both Fairy-Stockfish and Stockfish.
 Rerun the script if changes are made to Stockfish.

+## Test with cutechess-cli
+Follow the instruction here to setup cutechess-cli: https://github.com/cutechess/cutechess under the current folder.
+Then, move `cc_test.sh` to /cutechess/build.
+Run the script file to play 10 games.

 ## Fight
 To have stockfish fight against itself, run the `vs_stockfish.sh` script.
 For fighting against fairy-stockfish configured to the must-capture variant, run `vs_fairy.sh`.